j3lly-Fish/clinic/DEPLOYMENT.md

 - [ ] Use non-root user in Docker
 - [ ] Keep dependencies updated
 - [ ] Regular security audits
+- [ ] Admin credentials are strong and unique
+- [ ] Session secrets are properly generated
+- [ ] Admin login rate limiting is enabled
 - [ ] Monitor for vulnerabilities

 ### Environment Variables Security